History of the YWCA of Northwest Ohio

 Sound Fiscal Accountability

-The YWCA receives approximately 3% of its $4.7 million from United Way of Greater Toledo and 74% from government grants.
-Other sources of income include program service fees, annual giving, investment income and grants from foundations.
-Contributions and special events account for 7% of the annual budget.
+The YWCA receives approximately 75% of its $4.6 million budget from government grants.
+Other sources of income include United Way of Greater Toledo, annual giving, fundraising, investment income and grants from foundations.
+In the past year contributions and special events accounted for 17% of the annual income.
+Over 90% of annual expenses are spent on programming, with only 5% spent on management and general expenses.